joshuaferrara/node-steam-key/README.md

 # Usage

+Initialize a SteamRegistrar object and call the methods below on the created object.
+Refer to example.js for a full example.

 ### Methods

 ##### `activateKey(string key)` - Sends a request to activate a product key.
 Listen for the `purchaseResponse` event.